rory619/SOCProj/index.md

 My idea was to create a checkered flag, but I got as far as changing the stripes to horizontal, then I decided to change it to create two alterating images of the sun and the moon that changes every second.
 I started by making just the sun, but at this stage I needed to research to find out more information to incorporate the rotation between the 2 images.
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).
 ### **Code Adaptation**
 I have adapted the code by creating a series of if statements to generate the alternating images.
-I used ChatGPT to give me a better idea of what direction I hd to go to get my vision working.
-I aked it how I would alter the code I already have to generate an alterating image and the sun and the moon and I recieved the neccesary information in order to get it working.
+I used ChatGPT to give me a better idea of what direction I had to go to get my vision working.
+I asked it how I would alter the code I already have to generate an alterating image and the sun and the moon and I recieved the neccesary information in order to get it working.
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.

 ### **Simulation**